Sunday, November 14, 2021

 Voodoo Doll

-School: Necromancy [Evil]
+Necromancy

-Level: Assassin 2, Cleric (Houngan) 2, Sorcerer/Wizard (Bokor) 2
+Assassin 2, Cleric (Houngan) 2, Sorcerer/Wizard (Bokor) 2

 Components: V, S, F

-Casting time: 1 standard action
+Casting Time: 1 standard action

-Range: Distant (1 mile per level)
+Range: Long (1 mile per level)

-Target: One corporeal living creature
+Target: One living corporeal creature

 Duration: Concentration, up to 1 minute/level (D)